Investing

 The Motley Fool's Investment Advice-Investor

-The Motley Fool is built around investing in high-growth companies, and especially companies that are disrupting their industry.
-“I like to find the most innovative companies of our time,” says David Gardner.
+The Motley Fool centers its strategy on high-growth companies disrupting traditional industries.
+“I like to find the most innovative companies of our time,” explains David Gardner.

-Part of the reason for the Gardner brothers’ focus on diversification is that they recognize how difficult it is to beat the market with consistency.
-David Gardner encourages investors to “aim for 60% accuracy,” meaning that just 60% of your stock picks outperform the S&P 500.
+The Gardner brothers’ diversification focus reflects their understanding of market-beating difficulty.
+David Gardner encourages investors to “aim for 60% accuracy,” meaning just 60% of stock picks should outperform the S&P 500.

 The Motley Fool Investment Advice-Add Up Over Time

-Specifically, David Gardner suggests that investors should “look for purpose-driven businesses” and “businesses that value all their stakeholders.”
+David Gardner specifically advises investors to “look for purpose-driven businesses” and “businesses that value all their stakeholders.”

-One Motley Fool analyst notes that “having solid cash reserves will help you avoid having to liquidate investments at a loss when you need money.”
-In addition, keeping cash around ensures you’re ready to make a big bet when an opportunity arises.
+According to one Motley Fool analyst, “having solid cash reserves will help you avoid having to liquidate investments at a loss when you need money.”
+Additionally, maintaining cash reserves positions investors to capitalize quickly when exceptional opportunities emerge.

 The Motley Fool- Tom and David Gardner